tomcucinotta/distwalk/README.md

 and internals of DistWalk can be found in the paper:

 R. Andreoli, T. Cucinotta.
-"DistWalk: a Distributed Workload Emulator," (to appear) in Proceedings of the 25th IEEE international Symposium on Cluster, Cloud and Internet Computing (IEEE CCGRID 2025), May 19-22, 2025, Tromsø, Norway.
+"DistWalk: a Distributed Workload Emulator," in Proceedings of the 25th IEEE international Symposium on Cluster, Cloud and Internet Computing (IEEE CCGRID 2025), May 19-22, 2025, Tromsø, Norway.
 See also: https://retis.santannapisa.it/~tommaso/papers/ccgrid25.php